martysama0134/how-to-general/git-tips/README.md

 We can say that `TODO.txt` has been modified, and `NEWSTUFF.txt` is a new file yet to be added to the repository's index.

-We have two ways to commit the modified `TODO.txt`:
+We have several ways to commit the modified `TODO.txt`:

 1. We can add it, and then commit it: